 To prepare meatballs ahead of time: Mix the meatball ingredients together and form the meatballs.
 Transfer the meatballs to an airtight container and store them in the refrigerator for up to 2 days.
 When you are ready to serve, bake the meatballs, prepare the sauce, toss the two together and enjoy!

 Pro-tip: Serving these at a party?
-Transfer the baked meatballs and sauce to a slow cooker.
+Transfer the baked balls and sauce to a slow cooker.
 Turn the slow cooker to the “warm” setting to keep them warm and fresh!

 Until next time, friends, cheers!